 While Gerda Boëthius was at high school in Uppsala the principal is said to have informed her parents a few years before her graduation that she appeared to lack academic ability and was not suited for higher education.
 Despite this Gerda Boëthius enrolled in the Department of Art History at Uppsala University in 1911 where she studied under Johnny Roosval.
 In December 1912 she gained her Bachelor’s degree in art history, history of religions, and theoretical philosophy.
 When Roosval was appointed docent at Stockholm College she accompanied him to continue her studies there and he came to influence her future research.
-Gerda Boëthius’ fellow students included Henrik Cornell, Sigurd Erixon, Ragnar Josephson, and Andreas Lindblom, all of whom became famous professors of art history.
+Gerda Boëthius’ fellow students included Henrik Cornell, Sigurd Erixon, Ragnar Josephson, and Andreas Lindblom, all of whom became famous professors.
 Her female colleagues Ingeborg Wilcke, Ingegerd Henschen-Ingvar, and Vera Wahlin all married male fellow students and thus had to desist from continuing their studies.
 However, Ingegerd Henschen-Cornell did gain her doctorate in art history during the 1940s, thus becoming the fourth woman qualified as a doctor of art history in Sweden.

 In 1914 Gerda Boëthius was employed, along with Henrik Cornell, to organise an exhibition on the Middle Ages in Härnösand.
 Johnny Roosval was part of the exhibition committee and in the foreword to the exhibition catalogue he wrote that Henrik Cornell had been responsible for the exhibition, with Miss Gerda Boëthius as his assistant.
 Gerda Boëthius felt that this was an unfair description of her efforts as she and Henrik Cornell had worked together equally.